rafaelrcamargo/from-reddit-to-shorts/README.md

 > python index.py
 ```

-- Then the script will ask you for the subreddit you want to scrape, with that you the script will start scraping the content and downloading the videos.
+- Then the script will ask you for the subreddit you want to scrape, with that you the script will start scrapping the content and downloading the videos.

 ### Contributing